 adding height or width to teeth that are misshapen or undersized

 covering a dental implant

-Dental crowns have also shown to last longer than any other type of dental restoration including implants and fillings.
+Dental crowns have also been shown to last longer than any other type of dental restoration, including implants and fillings.

 While thousands of dental crown procedures are performed across the country on a daily basis, there are still a few considerations that you should take into account before opting for this type of treatment: